zackyfachrur/zackyfachrur/README.md

 ###

-<p align="left">My name is Zacky Fachrur I'm a Computer Science Student and this is my single repo guys good luck.</p>
+<p align="left">My name is Zacky Fachrur a Computer Science Student and this is my single repo guys good luck.</p>

 ###